Skip to content

 Development apps-dev.yourdomain.com

-Each requires its own: - DNS records - SSL certificate - Entra ID redirect URIs - Portal URL setting
+Each requires its own: - DNS records - SSL certificate - Microsoft Entra ID redirect URIs - Portal URL setting